 Short and Sweet Busan

-This was great grounds for introductions and I got to meet world travellers, Pem and Ben, who were travelling through South Korea, one of the stops in the year-long travel adventure.
+This was great grounds for introductions, and I got to meet world travellers, Pem and Ben, who were travelling through South Korea, one of the stops on their year-long travel adventure.

 2 days in Busan Meeting Travellers